OssiaAI/OssiaVoice/README.md

   If these terms do not suit your needs, please reach out for suitable collaboration

 ## Contributor Agreement
+  **The following agreement is required to prevent ownership ambiguity as described [here](https://choosealicense.com/no-permission/).
+Such ambiguity leads to no one being able to contribute to the project (including the original author) (which would be very bad):**

-  Any contributor, by adding to or adapting the contents of this repository, accepts that OssiaAI retains full ownership over it's contents.
-This is necessary to prevent ownership ambiguity and no one being able to contribute (including the original author).
-See here: https://choosealicense.com/no-permission/
+  Any contributor, by adding to or adapting the contents of this repository, accepts that the original author (@arneyjfs) retains full ownership over it's contents